vacuumlabs/adalite/README.md

 Official Cardano wallet is quite heavy-weight.
 It runs full node (this means: long syncing) and downloads >500MB JavaScript dependencies (this means: not very secure).
 CardanoLite solves this - it's really lite (< 3000 Lines of code) thus auditable.
 Since it doesn't run a full node it's also fast.
-No syncing with other nodes is necessary; recovery of your wallet from mnemonic takes <1 second.
+No syncing with other nodes is necessary; recovery of your wallet from mnemonic takes only a few seconds.

 ## Validate the source